 By boat you can reach there within 15 minutes time.

 The beach is covered with corals and you cannot get that experience in any other beach in Sri Lanka.
 It's difficult to walk here without slippers, because of these corals.
 Sometimes dead corals can make sharp cut, which can cause bad infection.
 You can have a sea bath in pigeon island, but I think Nilaveli beach better for it.
 Even sand was formed with the crushed corals.
 Visitors can climb-up the rocks and get the view of the surrounding.
 You can see the real owners of the island, the pigeons in the other side of the island.
-If you comes to the island, don't forget the nature trail and climb up the rock.
+If you come to the island, don't forget the nature trail and climb up the rock.

-This is located on top of Swami Rock, next to the Koneswaram temple.
+This is located on top of Swami Rock, next to the Koneshwaram temple.
 This vantage point commemorates the tragic end of a love affair.
 This point is situated at an abrupt end of a rocky cliff that is 350 feet above sea level.
 The daughter of an Old Dutch general named Francina Van Rhede who attempted to commit suicide when her lover abandoned her and sailed back to Europe, is the legend behind this famous site.
-However she survived the fall and according to government archive records she subsequently got married after eight years.
-However till to this day there is a shelter and a memorial built to commemorate Francine Van Rhede.
+However, she survived the fall and according to government archive records she subsequently got married after eight years.
+However, till to this day there is a shelter and a memorial built to commemorate Francine Van Rhede.
 If the conflicted history of this site is not of interest to visitors, this site should be visited for the magnificent sites it has to offer.

 "We had excellent 8 days tour with CYRIL TOURS.
 It's all credit goes to Mr. Cyril.
 From the welcoming at Air port to hotels we stayed,food we had and driver who was provided was excellent.
 We always introduce CYRIL TOURS to all who wiling to tarvel to Sri Lanka.
 Swaran Kaur and family Kuantan - Malaysia 2012 May 18 - 25 May" Swaran Kaur and family from Malaysia